homaaio/termtext/README.md

    file? nothing, RAM-only?) and adjust the two `fopen` call sites in `main.c` accordingly if you don't have a real filesystem.
-5. Build with the modules you actually want (`FEATURE_HIGHLIGHT`, `FEATURE_SELECTION`) — see "Modules and binary size" — since flash space is usually at more of a premium on a microcontroller than on a PC. `make mcu` builds with both off as a sane starting point.
+5. Build with the modules you actually want (`FEATURE_HIGHLIGHT`, `FEATURE_SELECTION`, `FEATURE_BRACKETS`) — see "Modules and binary
+   size" — since flash space is usually at more of a premium on a microcontroller than on a PC. `make mcu` builds with all three off as a sane starting point.

 None of this is hidden behind abstractions you'd need to reverse-engineer
 first: `platform.h` is under 60 lines, and everything a port needs to